 Likewise, in the case of focus differentiation, the target segment must have buyers with unique needs.
 A good example here is an IT software company that offers an ERP product designed to satisfy the strict security regulations of government agencies.

 What’s the Risk

 When you pursue this strategy, it’s not uncommon to be out-focused by competitors targeting an even smaller division of your market.
 When this happens, you could lose a chunk of your customer base.
 Your segment may also become of interest to broad-market firms.

 To illustrate this point, let’s reuse the government example referenced above.
 A large provider of enterprise software may decide to expand its product line to address the unique security considerations of government agencies.
 This puts you in direct competition with a better-resourced name brand.

 The business-level strategy you select will underpin every future strategic decision you make, so it’s important to get it right.

 To do this, take a hard look at your core competencies, the market you serve and the strengths of the competitors vying for your customers’ business.
 Having done this, it may be clear that your organization is unlikely to make a success of some of the business-level strategies.

 Though it may be difficult to pursue a single strategy, Porter warns against adopting a hybrid model.
 His reasoning is sound: the things you need to do to make each type of strategy work appeal to different kinds of people.
-After all, a Walmart shopper has entirely different needs than a Neiman Marcus shopper.
+After all, a Walmart shopper has entirely different needs and desires than a Neiman Marcus shopper.

-In the end, it all comes down to who your target market is, what are their needs and how your business is prepared to deliver against those needs.
+In the end, it all comes down to who your target market is, what their needs are and how your business is prepared to deliver against those needs.